 Have we started to see the great separation in the Employer of Record (EoR) industry?
-In the last quarter alone, companies like Deel, Remote and Rippling have all announced product enhancements aimed to differentiate from the mainstream “EoR ” only providers.
-Payroll acquisitions, Professional Employer Organizations (PEO) partnerships and a broader offering around the full stack HR experience can lead us to one conclusion.
+Companies like Deel, Remote, and Rippling announced product enhancements to differentiate them from mainstream EoR-only providers.
+Payroll acquisitions, Professional Employer Organizations partnerships, and a broader offering around the full-stack HR experience can lead us to one conclusion.
 EoR as an industry is being disrupted again.

 1. Headcount in country